alopezrivera/mpl_plotter/README.md

     Our plot has now some margin, the ticks are placed at the maximum and minimums of our curve, and no spines are removed.

-2. Lastly, a sample of some parameters you can change, and the result.
+2. Lastly, an example using some of the parameters you can change:

         line(norm=True, line_width=4,
              aspect=1,